-On January 31, 2018, the Company entered into an asset purchase agreement to acquire certain assets related to an acute care hospital located in Jamestown, Tennessee, referred to as Jamestown Regional Medical Center.
-The purchase was completed on June 1, 2018.
-The hospital operations were acquired by a newly-formed subsidiary, Jamestown TN Medical Center, Inc., and the hospital is an 85-bed facility of approximately 90,000 square feet on over eight acres of land, which offers a 24-hour Emergency Department with two spacious trauma bays and seven private exam rooms, inpatient and outpatient medical services and a Progressive Care Unit which provides telemetry services.
-The acquisition also included a separate physician practice known as Mountain View Physician Practice, Inc. Jamestown is located 38 miles west of our Big South Fork Medical Center.
-The Company suspended operations at the hospital in June 2019, as a result of the termination of its Medicare agreement.
-The Company plans to reopen the hospital upon receiving Medicare approval and securing adequate capital to do so.
-The reopening plans have also been disrupted by the coronavirus ("COVID-19") pandemic and the timing of the reopening has been delayed but is expected to be initiated in mid-2021.
+On June 1, 2018, we acquired from Community Health Systems, Inc. certain assets related to an acute care hospital located in Jamestown, Tennessee, referred to as Jamestown Regional Medical Center for a purchase price of \$0.7 million.
+The hospital is an 85-bed facility of approximately 90,000 square feet on over eight acres of land, which offered a 24-hour emergency department with two trauma bays and seven private exam rooms, inpatient and outpatient medical services and a progressive care unit which provided telemetry services.
+The acquisition also included a separate physician practice known as Mountain View Physician Practice, Inc.

+The Company suspended operations at the hospital and physician practice in June 2019, as a result of the termination of the hospital's Medicare agreement and other factors.
+The Company is evaluating whether to reopen the facility as an acute care hospital or as another type of healthcare facility.
+Jamestown is located 38 miles west of Big South fork Medical Center.